 ART DIY | Handmade Collage Greeting Card

-I have been wanting to make my own set of postcards for a while now, but I really wanted to use the process as part of a DIY project to share how incredibly fun it is to see something that you have made in print!
+I have been wanting to make my own set of postcards for a while now, but I really wanted to use the process as part of an art DIY project to share how incredibly fun it is to see something that you have made in print!

 So, let’s start by collecting all of the scrap paper that you have laying around (this can be from your kids craft collection, old newspapers, etc.) and instead of bringing them to the recycling bin, turn them into your very own art card project!

 The idea behind the card design is to play with a real collage made out of paper (or other materials if you feel like trying something new) and use the layered effect to create a subtle 3d look.
 Later on, you photograph or scan the result and print it onto cardstock.